Table Of Contents

 Morpheus

-Morpheus helps you take advantage of cloud-native services in AWS, Microsoft Azure, and GCP.
-Morpheus also simplifies the provisioning of VMs, bare metal, and containers (IaaS/CaaS), and also full application stacks (PaaS) using virtually any public cloud.
+Morpheus helps you take advantage of AWS, Microsoft Azure, and GCP cloud-native services.
+Morpheus also simplifies the provisioning of VMs, bare metal, containers (IaaS/CaaS) andfull application stacks (PaaS) using virtually any public cloud.

-That includes Kubernetes, VMware, HPE OneView, OpenStack, and Cisco UCS.
-That, without needing your IT teams to learn each public cloud in your toolset.
+That includes Kubernetes, VMware, HPE OneView, OpenStack, and Cisco UCS, without requiring your IT teams to learn each public cloud in your toolset.

 The platform enables you to expose cloud-native PaaS, IaaS, Kubernetes, and infrastructure-as-code (IaC) blueprints using a unified API and console.
 You can then use a single public cloud account that everyone can access.
 Morpheus then manages governance and reporting.